Caroline Glick: Politics

 In a Jerusalem Post opinion piece on the subject of the Iran nuclear agreement published on August 13, 2015, Glick characterized Jewish Americans as being at a crossroads, being threatened by President Barack Obama to risk both alienation from the Democratic Party and a weakening of the traditional Israeli-USA relationship if influential American Jewish leaders fail to support the nuclear deal.

 In January 2019, she became a member of the Israeli New Right party.
-She unsuccessfully ran for election to the Knesset in the April 2019 elections in the sixth position on the New Right party's electoral list.
+She was a candidate in the sixth position on the party's Knesset list for the April 2019 elections but the party didn't get enough votes to enter the Knesset.

 Reception

 In Glick's 2014 book The Israeli Solution: A One-State Plan for Peace in the Middle East, she advocates for the annexation of the West Bank into a Jewish state without granting citizenship to much of the Palestinian population.
 She wrote an introductory article for the book in The Jerusalem Post.
 A review in the Jewish Political Studies Review called it a "solid defense of Zionism".
 One reviewer in the United Arab Emirates' The National was intrigued, but found the book problematic and flawed, found the author's historical account to be "mendacious", and saw the likely result of annexation as a collapse into civil war.
 David P. Goldman's review at the Asia Times was more favorable of Glick's one-state plan, but questioned whether it could be executed considering the demographic disaster predicted by Sergio Della Pergola.
 Goldman concludes, "If you read only one book about the Middle East this year, it should be Caroline Glick's".